Alipsa/munin/README.md

 # Munin
-This is a report server for reports created in R based on [Renjin](https://www.renjin.org/) and [Spring Boot](https://spring.io/projects/spring-boot).
+This is a report server for reports created in either R based on [Renjin](https://www.renjin.org/) or Groovy .
+It is an application on [Spring Boot](https://spring.io/projects/spring-boot).
 The name comes from the one of Odin's ravens who he sent out every day to scout the world and bring him back reports.

 ![example report](docs/viewSampleReport.png)
 # Overview
-Munin is a reporting server that can run and display reports created in Renjin R on the web.
+Munin is a reporting server that can run and display reports, created in Renjin R or Groovy, on the web.

+Currently, it supports:
-Currently, it supports R reports where the R code returns html, or the mdr format (markdown with support for r code, similar to rmd - more on that further down).
+- R reports where the R code returns html
+- mdr Reports (markdown with support for r code, similar to rmd - more on that further down).
+- Groovy reports where the Groovy code returns html
+- gmd Reports (markdown with support for groovy code - more on that further down)

 Creating html from R code can be done by using the htmlcreator package for Renjin, e.g:
 ```r